woman and man talking while holding hands

 What insight does this story provide for us today?
 That God recognizes when we are ungrateful.

-Often times, we spend a lot of time and effort asking God for things and when He provides them we spend much less time giving thanks for the answered prayer.
+Often, we spend much time and effort asking God for things, and when He provides them, we spend much less time giving thanks for the answered prayer.
 I know I have been guilty of it.
-When we begin to focus more on the things that we already have, and less time on what we want or think we need, the process of cultivating a grateful heart is set in motion!
+When we begin to focus more on the things that we already have and less time on what we want or think we need, the process of cultivating a grateful heart is set in motion!

 If you or a loved one is struggling with drug or alcohol abuse, please call our faith-based treatment center today at 888-280-4763.